-Study 1 in Damschroder et al. (2007) improves on these studies in two respects.
-First, as mentioned in subsection 2a, it involved a larger sample (n = 827) chosen to represent the US population in various key respects.
+Study 1 in Damschroder et al. (2007) improved on these studies in two respects.
+First, it involved a larger sample (N=827) chosen to represent the US population in various key respects.
 Second, it employed a choice frame and specified the magnitude of the benefits at stake for each person.
-Participants were asked to choose between saving a small number from a greater individual burden against saving a larger number from lesser burdens.
+Participants were asked to choose between saving a small number from a greater individual burden against saving a larger number from a lesser burden.
 The most substantial burden considered was quadriplegia and the least significant was paralysis in one foot.
 As in Ubel et al. (1996), the overall pattern of responses suggested that a substantial share of participants chose in line with limited aggregative views.
-In the choice involving the greatest gap in severity of condition - curing ten quadriplegics or instead up to one million people of foot paralysis - forty per cent of respondents said that they would always cure the quadriplegics.
-By contrast, in the choice involving the smallest gap in severity - curing ten people of quadriplegia or up to one million of paraplegia - seven per cent said that they would always prioritize the former.
+In the choice involving the greatest gap in severity of condition-curing ten quadriplegics or instead up to 1 million people of foot paralysis-40 percent of respondents said that they would always cure the quadriplegics.
+By contrast, in the choice involving the smallest gap in severity-curing ten people of quadriplegia or up to 1 million of paraplegia-7 percent said that they would always prioritize the former.
 Of course, these responses do not, strictly speaking, register off-scale refusals, since they involve an upper bound.
 But there is evidence that these were primarily off-scale refusals.
-For participants who chose to aid the quadriplegics rather than up to a million people with a lesser health burden were also asked whether there was a number of people "in the world" for which they would prioritize a programme alleviating the lesser burden over one saving the ten quadriplegics.
-Most (fifty-nine per cent) answered negatively (Damschroder et al. 2007, p.
-270).
+For participants who chose to aid the quadriplegics rather than up to a million people with a lesser health burden were also asked whether there was a number of people "in the world" for which they would prioritize a program alleviating the lesser burden over saving the ten quadriplegics.
+Most (59 percent) answered negatively (Damschroder et al. 2007, 270).
 The principal shortcoming of this study, however, is that the spectrum of harms is insufficiently wide.
 For permanent paralysis in one foot is still quite a substantial harm.
-The design therefore will fail to catch some respondents who hold that a multitude of cases of foot paralysis can outweigh a case of quadriplegia, but that no number of very minor ailments could outweigh loss of a young person's life.
+The design therefore fails to catch some respondents who hold that a multitude of cases of foot paralysis can outweigh a case of quadriplegia, but that no number of very minor ailments could outweigh loss of a young person's life.

-3. Our Experiment
+4. Our Survey and Experiment

-3a.
-Objective
+4.1 Objective

 The reviewed empirical studies suggest that there are two distinct ways that individuals may choose contrary to all commonly employed principles of distributive justice in health.
-(1) Some refuse to prioritize by severity between groups that are equally large, even when the difference in severity is substantial; and (2) Others, in contrast, refuse to let a multitude of small benefits to the better off, no matter how numerous this multitude, outweigh a fixed number of large benefits to the worse off, i.e. they fail or refuse to fully aggregate.
-We also outlined that (2) may be rationalized by the unorthodox, but still widely discussed, partially aggregative views outlined in Section 1.
+(1) Some refuse to prioritize by severity between groups that are equally large, even when the difference in severity is substantial; and (2) others, in contrast, refuse to let a multitude of small benefits to the better-off, no matter how numerous this multitude, outweigh a fixed number of large benefits to the worse-off, that is, they fail or refuse to fully aggregate.
+We also outlined that (2) may be rationalized by the unorthodox, but still widely discussed, partially aggregative views outlined in Section 2.

-The objective of our empirical research was to provide a better estimate of the prevalence of both types of departures among the general population through improvements in the research design, which would address some of the shortcomings identified in Section 2 in some or all of the previous studies, namely: non-representative samples; failing to check whether individuals ordered the severity of the conditions in question the way the survey designer intended; not clearly specifying the benefits at stake in the trade-off; using a benefit or preference frame rather than a choice frame; and unduly limiting the spectrum of harms under consideration.
+The objective of our empirical research was to provide a better estimate of the prevalence of both types of departures among the general population through improvements in the research design, which would address some of the shortcomings identified in Section 3, namely: nonrepresentative samples, failing to check whether individuals ordered the severity of the conditions in question the way the survey designer intended, not clearly specifying the benefits at stake in the trade-off, using a benefit or preference frame rather than a choice frame, and unduly limiting the spectrum of harms under consideration.